 \section{Introduction}

-The data collected from modern X-ray observatories is inherently multi-dimensional: X-ray detectors record energies, times of arrival, polarization of incoming photons, and potentially position on the sky.
-Thanks to the increased sensitivity of these observatories, it is possible for X-ray astronomers to study two or more of these quantities at the same time - e.g. spectral imaging (\citealt{deVries18}, \citealt{Vink22}), spectral-timing (\citealt{Uttley11,deMarco17,Wang22}), or soon polarimetric-timing \citep{Ingram17} studies.
-This kind of multi-dimensional analysis generally provides more information than traditional spectroscopy alone, and can be invaluable for breaking modelling degeneracies and constraining the fundamental physics of a given system (e.g. \citealt{Mastroserio18}, \citealt{Ingram22Review}, \citealt{sushi}).
+The data collected from modern X-ray observatories is inherently multi-dimensional: X-ray detectors record energies, times of arrival, polarisation of incoming photons, and potentially the position on the sky.
+Thanks to the increased sensitivity of these observatories, it is possible for X-ray astronomers to study two or more of these quantities at the same time - for example spectral imaging (\citealt{deVries18}, \citealt{Vink22}), spectral-timing (\citealt{Uttley11,deMarco17,Wang22}), or soon polarimetric-timing \citep{Ingram17} studies.
+This kind of multi-dimensional analysis generally provides more information than traditional spectroscopy alone, and it can be invaluable for breaking modelling degeneracies and constraining the fundamental physics of a given system (e.g. \citealt{Mastroserio18}, \citealt{Ingram22Review}, \citealt{sushi}).